Wesley26/wd-react-portfolio/README.md

 - `npm run build` will write to the build folder.
 Both `npm update` and `react-scripts build` Only use when deploying on server.
 NOTE: If server does not have enough ram (more than 1 GB ram may be required to build), it is recommended to build locally and feed the server the build files from your local development machine.
 - On Windows, use an .env file at the root, then add `Browser="none"`.
 This is for allowing you, the developer, the choice of which web browser you wish to use.
 - Include a .env.production and add `GENERATE_SOURCEMAP=false`.
 There is no specific reason.
 The source code for this website is already viewable here from my portfolio page.
+- Run Jest tests with `npm test`, which will run the command "jest --updateSnapshot" (update the snapshot each time a Jest test is run for now).
+Note: Inside "Jest" under package.json, ensure moduleNameMapper includes every image extension used in the app.
 - Check React documentation if needed for more information [Here](https://github.com/facebook/create-react-app).